Unity-Technologies/Graphics/com.unity.shadergraph/Documentation~/Sub-graph.md

 ![](images/SubGraph-Output-Node.png)

-The Output Node defines the output ports of a [Sub Graph Node](Sub-graph-Node.md) when you reference the Sub Graph from inside another graph.
+The Output Node defines the output ports of a [Sub Graph Node](Sub-graph-Node) when you reference the Sub Graph from inside another graph.
 To add and remove ports, use the [Custom Port Menu](Custom-Port-Menu) in the **Node Settings** tab of the [Graph Inspector](Internal-Inspector.md) by clicking on the Sub Graph Output node.

 The preview used for Sub Graphs is determined by the first port of the Output Node.
 Valid [Data Types](Data-Types.md) for the first port are `Float`, `Vector 2`, `Vector 3`, `Vector 4`, `Matrix2`, `Matrix3`, `Matrix4`, and `Boolean`.
 Any other data type will produce an error in the preview shader and the Sub Graph will become invalid.

 ## Sub Graphs and shader stages
 If a Node within a Sub Graph specifies a shader stage (for example, how the [Sample Texture 2D Node](Sample-Texture-2D-Node.md) specifies the **fragment** shader stage), the Editor locks the entire Sub Graph to that stage.
 You cannot connect any Nodes that specify a different shader stage to the Sub Graph Output Node, and the Editor locks any Sub Graph Nodes that references the graph to that shader stage.

 From 10.3 onward, Texture and SamplerState type inputs and outputs to Sub Graphs benefit from an improved data structure.
-For a detailed explanation, see [Custom Function Nodes](Custom-Function-Node).
+For a detailed explanation, see [Custom Function Node](Custom-Function-Node).

 ## Sub Graphs and Keywords
 [Keywords](Keywords) that you define on the [Blackboard](Blackboard) in a Sub Graph behave similarly to those in regular Shader Graphs.
 When you add a Sub Graph Node to a Shader Graph, Unity defines all Keywords in that Sub Graph in the Shader Graph as well, so that the Sub Graph works as intended.